bitcoin-atom/eclair-atom/README.md

  ---

- :construction: Both the BOLTs and Eclair itself are still a work in progress.
+ :construction: Both the BOLTs and Eclair Atom itself are still a work in progress.
 Expect things to break/change!

- :rotating_light: If you intend to run Eclair on mainnet:
+ :rotating_light: If you intend to run Eclair Atom on mainnet:
  - Keep in mind that it is beta-quality software and **don't put too much money** in it
  - Eclair's JSON-RPC API should **NOT** be accessible from the outside world (similarly to Atom Core API)
- - Specific [configuration instructions for mainnet](#mainnet-usage) are provided below (by default Eclair runs on testnet)
+ - Specific [configuration instructions for mainnet](#mainnet-usage) are provided below (by default Eclair Atom runs on testnet)

 ---